0x4447/0x4447-cli-node-strawberry/README.md

 # 🍓 Strawberry

-This CLI will automatically create a HTTPS redirect from one domain to another.
-This seemingly simple task is actually quite complex when you want to have a domain be redirected over a encrypted connection.

-The problem is that you need to create a new SSL certificate for the domain that you want to redirect from, and have it some how be accessible by the public.
-One solution would be to just have a regular server to do the redirect, but that seams to be an overkill for a such small task.

-Another solution would be to go serverless, and take advantage of what AWS has to offer so you don't have to manage a server for a simple redirect.
+This CLI was create out for frustration after strugelly countless time to do a simple HTTPS redirect, for example from: https://example.com to https://www.example.com.

+This is straight forward over a non encrypted connection, but to have this working over HTTPS it is a different story since you need a server, with a certificate that can establish a secure connection first, before it tells the browser to go somewhere else.

+Simple to do with a regular server, worse if you start working with server less technologies.
+Not to mention the certificate setup and management for such a simple task.

+That's why Strawberry came to be.
+We actually use serverless technology to fight serverless technologies – go figure.
+By using AWS S3 and AWS CloudFormatio to handle this simple operation.

-This is where 🍓 Strawberry will help you create the whole stack automatically for you.
+Strawberry will create the whole stack automatically for you.
 You just provide some basic information, and the rest is up to the CLI.

 # How to Install